Species at Risk: Hawksbill sea turtle (Eretmochelys imbricata)

-Hawksbill sea turtles are in danger of extinction and are listed as endangered under the Endangered Species Act.
-Capturing and killing hawksbill sea turtles for their valuable shell, which is used to make hairclips, combs, jewelry, decorative art and even cowboy boots, is a major threat to the recovery of the species.
+Hawksbill sea turtles are in danger of extinction and are listed as endangered under the Habitat Directive and Barcelona Convention.
+Capturing and killing hawksbills for their valuable shell, which is used to make hairclips, combs, jewelry and decorative art , is a major threat to the recovery of the species.